silvrwolfboy/scripts/README.md

 * install_liteide32.sh - Bash script to install LiteIDE 32 bit linux for golang into /usr/local/ (except for .desktop file which goes to $HOME specific dir)

 * lxc/lxc_templates/lxc-ubuntu - Custom lxc container template for ubuntu.
-Installs base packages with LAMP tools exception to mysql-server due to security (you need to install it by yourself and insert your custom passwords and configs).
+Installs base packages with LAMP tools exception to mysql-server due to security restrictions (you need to install it by yourself and insert your custom passwords and configs).

-* laravel_deps.sh - Install required php (v7.+) extensions for laravel's 5.4+ web framework

-* server_here.sh - python3 http.server wrapper

-* stop_mysqld.sh - Stop if mysqld (daemon) is running.

 * ext.sh - Gives extension of a file.